blue-factory/messages-core/README.md

-# Messages API
+# Messages Lib

-Microservice responsible to send everything notifications such as: email, sms, iot, push and hooks.
+Go implementation that allows you to mount a messaging service to send notifications such as: email, sms, iot, push and hooks.
 The service has a planner who, through the grpc protocol, can place, update or cancel the sending of notifications.

 ## Services Architecture

-The solution consists of a central microservice that is connected to the queue and the database.
-On the other hand, there are several **Channel APIs** implementations that were registered to Messages API.

 [![Architecture of
 microservices](./docs/images/messages-architecture.png)](./docs/images/messages-architecture.png)